pranavred/sherpa-ai/README.md

 ## Credits

-Built with ❤️ for the Google Gemini API Developer Competition
+Built with ❤️ for the AI Tinkerers Gemini Pipecat Hackathon

 **Technologies**: